ClementTsang/bottom/docs/content/troubleshooting.md

 sudo btm
 ```

+_Please note that you should be certain that you trust any software you grant root privileges._

 There are measures taken to try to maximize the amount of information obtained without elevated privileges, but there may still be some limitations.

 ## My configuration file isn't working